NikitaTsekh/Desktop_repositorium/README.md

 7.Notebook from Middle DS Interview on YouTube

-8.Classification metrics - Notebook where we manually code classification metrics.

-9.Regression metrics - Notebook where we manually code regression metrics.

-10.Theme 2.
+8.Theme 2.
 Generators and MonteCarlo - File which was used for Gl.Mihaylov lesson #2

-11.4_M_Carlo,5-hypotheses_and_p_value - gleb M tasks
+9.4_M_Carlo,5-hypotheses_and_p_value - gleb M tasks
-12. 6 lesson
+10. 6 lesson